 Here’s where all your hard work from the previous steps will pay off.
 You’ve visited your doctor, honed in on what’s causing your snoring, attempted to implement different solutions, and discerned whether or not you’re a mouth or a nose snorer.
 Based on this information, you’re now armed with everything you need in order to find an anti-snoring product that works for you.
 After all, snoring is an individualized problem, so what works for your friends or neighbors might not work for you.

 Even if you tried changing your sleep position in Step 3, you might consider trying out a new pillow or two.
 There are dozens of different pillow designs from just as many manufacturers, so finding the right one may take some trial and error.
-This includes options such as Proper Pillow, Side Right Pillow, Sobakawa Cloud Pillow, and even options such as Contour Folding Wedge and Mattress Wedge.
+This includes options such as Side Right Pillow and Sobakawa Cloud Pillow.

 Products for Mouth Snorers